Digital transformation in the legal field can be successfully tackled. There is no ideal blueprint but a number of best practices guiding the way.

 Creating an Internal Legal Tech Strategy

 To get started, you will need to map and analyze the workflows and processes within your firm, you can them evaluate them on grounds of efficiency.
-This process should help highlight areas where improvements can be made.
+This process should help highlight areas where improvements can be made using workflow automation.
 Including your partners and staff in this step can provide valuable insight, without interfering with their work.

 Next, develop a roadmap for the transition process.
 This written legal tech strategy should be as detailed and comprehensive as possible.
 While developing it, you should break down each of its sections into actionable points and be sure to include a timeline in order to stay focused and on task.